CodeWritingCow/hrnyc20-mvp-map-app/README.md

 #### External API Key

-- This project makes use of Socrata Open Data API to access the city's dataset.
+- This project uses Socrata Open Data API to access the city's dataset.
 To get an API key, visit: https://dev.socrata.com/docs/app-tokens.html
 - A Socrata account is required to get an API key.
 To open an account, sign up: https://opendata.socrata.com/signup

 #### Key Dependencies